 \end{lemma}

 We present the proof of Lemma \ref{lm:equal} in Section \ref{sec:equal}.
-In this lemma, we express $m(\tau)$ in the form of $n$-degree polynomials with $O(n^{\hu})$ terms and $n$ variables, and by carefully grouping the terms in the polynomial, we show the polynomial is minimized when all of its variables are equal.
-Showing this gives us the desired inequality.
+In this lemma, we express $m(\tau)$ in the form of $n$-degree polynomials with $O(n^{\hu})$ terms and $n$ variables; by carefully grouping the terms in the polynomial, we show that the polynomial is minimized when all of its variables are equal.
+This yields the desired inequality. }